RAMP-project/RAMP/README.md

 * random

 ## Quick start
 To get started, download the repository and simply run the "RAMP_run.py" script.
-The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results based on the default inputs defined in "inputs.py".
-To change the inputs, just modify the latter file.
+The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results based on the default inputs defined in "input_file_1.py" and "input_file_2".
+To change the inputs, just modify the latter files.
 Some guidance about the meaning of each input parameter is available in the "core.py" file, where the *User* and *Appliance* Python classes are defined and fully commented.

 ## Authors
 The model has been developed by: